kumarshantanu/promenade/README.md

 Non-trivial Clojure applications often need to deal with deeply nested conditions, complex error handling and potentially missing data.
 Naively applying Clojure's facilities to such problems may lead to brittle code that is hard to reason about.
-This library provides few basic abstractions to decouple the tangled concerns.
+This library provides few basic mechanisms to decouple the tangled concerns.

 ### Goals